sruthi029/ImageClasify/README.md

 !pip list
 ```
 download some images
-follow the process for this deep learning project in Getting Started.ipynb file
+# follow the process for this deep learning project in Getting Started.ipynb file to classify the ijmage